remi-delannoy/dotfiles/README.md

 - [julia-vim](https://github.com/JuliaEditorSupport/julia-vim)

 ### Misc
-- latex\_compile.sh: A script that compile your .tex file without having to type 4 times pdflatex
+- latex\_compile.sh: A script which compile your .tex file without having to type 4 times pdflatex
+- connect\_BT.sh: A script for BT connection management based on dmenu
+- batterybar.bash: A script which display battery information
+- wireless\_status: A script which show your wifi and bluetooth connections